Update: The Surface Pro 5 may not be out this year, but with Microsoft's new subscription program you won't have to wait. Read on to find out more!

 In fact, rumors of a Surface Pro 5 release date are already floating around the internet.
 The keyword there is "rumors", as none of those reported are citing trustworthy sources, if any at all.

 Not to mention that folks are also clamoring across message boards, like Reddit, for their most desired features and improvements.
 (Can you guess the most popular one?
-It slant rhymes with "lottery".)
+It rhymes with "flattery.")

 Cut to the chase